sharetribe/sharetribe/README.md

 ## Technical roadmap

-For a better high-level understanding of what the Sharetribe core team is working on currently and what it plans on working next, read our [technical roadmap](TECHNICAL_ROADMAP.md).
+For a better high-level understanding of what the Sharetribe core team is working on currently and what it plans to work on next, read the [technical roadmap](TECHNICAL_ROADMAP.md).

 ## Contributing